Sean Kingston: 2011–2013: King of Kingz, Back 2 Life, "Lee Strike" and other projects

-Kingston planned to release a mixtape with pop star Justin Bieber, called Our World.
-It featured about 12–14 songs and included their versions of songs like "Pretty Boy Swag", Eagles hit single, "Lyin Eyes" and "Billionaire".
+Kingston planned to release a mixtape with pop singer Justin Bieber, titled Our World.
+It featured about 12–14 songs and included their versions of the then-popular songs "Pretty Boy Swag", Eagles' hit single "Lyin' Eyes", and "Billionaire".
 The mixtape was completed and Kingston showed his fans a preview on uStream on August 19, 2010.
 However, the album was never released.
 Kingston also went on to perform on the first leg of Bieber's tour.
 Kingston released his first mixtape, King of Kingz, as a free download only, on February 3, 2011.
 The mixtape includes guest appearances by Akon, Flo Rida, Soulja Boy, Justin Bieber, B.o.B, and Tory Lanez.
 Kingston announced that his new album would be called Back 2 Life.
 He also said in an interview with MTV that he would be completely re-doing the album and that the previous singles would not be on it.
 Kingston linked up with T.I. on the set of the video for "Back 2 Life", the street single off his then-upcoming album of the same name.
 The two shot the video in Los Angeles with comedian Mike Epps.
 In November 2012, Kingston performed in the Dubai Caribbean Carnival at Downtown Dubai with Jason Derulo and Bow Wow.
 On April 13, 2013, iTunes put up the preorder of Back 2 Life, its cover art and track listing as well as a release date of September 10, 2013.
 The album failed to chart on the U.S. Billboard 200, but spawned the hit single "Beat It", featuring Chris Brown and Wiz Khalifa.